adnzaki/simple-tag-bootstrap/README.md

 ## A PHP Bootstrap v5 Components.

 ### What is SimpleTagBootstrap?
 SimpleTagBootstrap is an object-oriented Bootstrap v5 components wrapper written with [SimpleTag](https://github.com/adnzaki/simple-tag) library.
-Its goal is to simplify usage of Bootstrap components while working with a lot of PHP codes.
+Its goal is to simplify usage of Bootstrap components when working with a lot of PHP codes.
 Just like <strong>SimpleTag</strong> that aims to make HTML programmable, this library aims to make Bootstrap usage easier and of course; programmable via PHP.

 ### How it works?
 SimpleTagBootstrap comes with a lot of classes contain most of Bootstrap components.
 It is SimpleTag-based library that simplifies Bootstrap components writing by converting them into SimpleTag format.
 So, you only have to call any component with the classes that has been provided.